JeroenVdb/dotfiles/README.md

 # JeroenVdb MacOS (dotfiles) setup

+This repo contains my current laptop (Macbook, MacOS) setup.
+It contains dotfiles and scripts to get everything in place.

 Dotfiles are often used by applications to store configurations.
-Because we want the same configuration across devices we store them in this repository.
 These dotfiles will be used by applications we install later.
-Download the files and run `bootstrap-dotfiles-ln.sh` to `symlink` the files to your home folder.

 Learn more about doffiles here: https://dotfiles.github.io/

 ## Structure